 Each year brings a special and outstanding group of artists and programming partners to curate and present free outdoor photo exhibitions across all five boroughs of NYC.
 With stories highlighting hope, joy, and compassion, while honoring experiences of adversity and heartbreak, Photoville aims to elevate the power of visual storytelling by fostering empathy and understanding within our communities.

-PHOTOVILLE FESTIVAL BRINGS OVER 80 FREE EXHIBITIONS OF LOCAL AND INTERNATIONAL PHOTOGRAPHY TO BROOKLYN BRIDGE PARK AND EVERY BOROUGH OF NEW YORK, JUNE 7–22
+PHOTOVILLE FESTIVAL BRINGS OVER 80 FREE EXHIBITIONS OF LOCAL AND INTERNATIONAL PHOTOGRAPHY TO BROOKLYN BRIDGE PARK AND EVERY BOROUGH OF NEW YORK

 __________________

-Photoville 2024 featured the return of the Photo Village in Brooklyn Bridge Park and our classic shipping containers, in addition to open air exhibits in Brooklyn Bridge Park and around all 5 boroughs.
+The 14th annual Photoville Festival featured the iconic Photo Village in Brooklyn Bridge Park with our classic shipping containers, in addition to open air exhibits across all 5 boroughs.
 It also featured in-person and virtual workshops and special events, including artist talks, professional development workshops, tours and more.
 We displayed 87 exhibitions dispersed throughout New York City.

 Over 1,000,000 visitors engaged with our free and public exhibitions in the five boroughs, showcasing the incredible work of over 200 artists, collaborating with partners including The New York Times, National Geographic, The Schomburg Center for Research in Black Culture, Alice Austen House, Doctors Without Borders, Magnum Foundation, Pulitzer Center and more.